justafish/ddev-drupal-core-dev/README.md

 You can watch Nightwatch running in real time at https://drupal.ddev.site:7900 for Chrome and https://drupal.ddev.site:7901 for Firefox.
 The password is "secret".
-YMMV using Firefox as core tests don't currently run on it.(currently only runs on Chrome)
+(Core tests using Firefox are not yet mature.)

 Only core tests
 ```